Also known as: Autocue, Prompter operator, Teleprompter operator

 You might also be interested in…

-Being a camera operator or director in the unscripted TV industry.
+Being a camera operator in the unscripted TV industry.
 You might also be interested in being an assistant director (AD) in the film and TV drama industries.

 Film and TV drama